etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/PL_SQL_code_rules_to_write_Oracle_and_Postgresql_code.md

 ####  Procedures

-There are two ways of invoking procedures from PosgreSQL:
+There are two ways of invoking procedures from `PosgreSQL`:

   * Using the format variable_name := Procedure_Name(...);
   * Using a SELECT.
 This is the method used for procedures that return more than one parameter.